-- 5.1 (a) Worker's Compensation: Injuries or disabilities arising out of and in the course of employment with Agency are and will continue to be within the application of the Worker's Compensation and Insurance Chapters of the State Labor Code.
-[Amended 2003] - (b) When an employee is absent by reason of injury arising out of and in the course of his/her employment with the Agency which comes within the application of Workers' Compensation and State Disability Insurance, he/she shall be eligible for sick leave for the duration of temporary disability.
-The amount of sick leave payable for each day of absence shall be one hundred percent (100%) of an employee's basic wage rate less the sum of any payments to which he may be entitled under Workers' Compensation and State Disability Insurance.
-Sick leave is payable from and only insofar as an employee has accrued sick leave credits as provided in Article 14, but will be reduced by the amount of Workers' Compensation and/or State Disability Insurance paid.
-[Amended 2000] - 5.2 State Unemployment and Disability Insurance: As of October 1, 1968, all Agency employees became and will continue to be covered by the California Unemployment Insurance Code. - 5.3 Social Security: All Agency employees are and will continue to be covered by the United States Social Security Act.
+- 5.1 (a) Worker's Compensation: Injuries or disabilities arising out of and in the course of employment with Agency are and will continue to be within the application of the Worker's Compensation and Insurance Chapters of the State Labor Code. - (b) When an employee is absent by reason of injury or illness, he/she shall be eligible for sick leave for the duration of temporary disability.
+The amount of sick leave payable for each day of absence shall be one hundred percent (100%) of an employee's basic wage rate less the sum of any payments to which he may be entitled under Workers' Compensation and/or State Disability Insurance.
+Sick leave is payable from and only insofar as an employee has accrued sick leave credits as provided in Article 14, but will be reduced by the amount of Workers' Compensation and/or State Disability Insurance. - 5.2 State Unemployment and Disability Insurance: All Agency employees will continue to be covered by the California Unemployment Insurance Code. - 5.3 Social Security: All Agency employees are and will continue to be covered by the United States Social Security Act.